verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 ### Access the application's logs

-Applications deployed using Verrazzano bindings automatically have log collection enabled.
+Applications deployed using bindings automatically have log collection enabled.
 These logs are collected using Elasticsearch and can be accessed using Kibana.
 Elasticsearch and Kibana are examples of infrastructure Verrazzano creates in support of an application as a result of applying a binding.